KanekiRe/Website/README.md

 ## Intro
-Heres my site, feel free to use and modify
+Heres my site, do not feel free to use and modify

 ## About
 Just a test site...